tModLoader/tModLoader/PortingNotes_1.4.5.md

 - ICameraModifier now has a IsAScreenShake property to support the user's screen shake accesibility setting (Main.UseScreenShake).
 Update your ICameraModifier and other camera movements to support Main.UseScreenShake.
 - TownNPC can now have portraits.
 Use the following to implement: NPCID.Sets.NPCPortraits (todo, example)
 - UIWrappedSearchBar, is it useful to modders?
+- Main.sign length changed from 1000 to 32000.
+(Adjust docs.)
+- Lots of new methods in Utils.
+Check if any duplicate TML.cs methods.
+- Various text rendering methods have been changed or improved.
+Investigate new functionality and previous bug fixes.

 # tModPorter TODOs